• Skip to main content

 HubSpot Consultant

 Yes.
-So this particular client, they are a professional services company.
-They do surveys for large enterprise organizations.
+So this particular client they are a professional services company.
+They conduct surveys for large enterprises.
 Things like trust surveys, exit surveys, 180/360, etc.

 It’s a team of about 20 to 30 people total.
-They have a lot of content specialists that work with customers, but it’s a team of one for marketing and one for sales.
-They were on HubSpot for two to three years before we met and they had Marketing Starter and Sales Professional, but they since upgraded to Marketing Professional because they were really struggling with managing a database of 12k without automation.
+They have many content specialists who work with customers, but it’s a team of one for marketing and one for sales.
+They were on HubSpot for two to three years before we met, and they had Marketing Starter and Sales Professional, but they have since upgraded to Marketing Professional because they were really struggling to manage a database of 12k without automation.

 Carrie Gallagher